processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 When you touch the makeshift electrodes (breadboarding wires) connected to the pins of MPR121 sensor, you should start seeing the updates in the Processing sketch:

-(GIF of the MPR121 sketch goes here)
+(TODO: GIF of the MPR121 sketch goes here)

 {{% message type="warning" title="Resetting the MPR121 sensor" %}}
 Every time you run the Processing sketch using the MPR121 sensor, the sensor state is reset in the following way: